right-rudder/flytech/src/content/blog/understanding-faa-regulations-what-every-student-pilot-should-know.md

 - Always stay updated on current FAA regulations.
 - Log all flight hours accurately and review certification requirements frequently.
 - Use flight simulators to practice compliance in controlled environments.
-- Ask instructors for clarification on any regulation you find confusing—understanding the rules is as important as flying the aircraft.
+- Ask instructors for clarification on any regulation you find confusing, understanding the rules is as important as flying the aircraft.

 For more information about FlyTech Pilot Academy’s programs or to [schedule a visit](/contact), please visit [www.FLYSTJ.com](https://www.flystj.com).